mtoensing/simpletoc/readme.txt

 SimpleTOC can be found and installed via the Plugin menu within WordPress administration (Plugins -> Add New).
 Alternatively, it can be downloaded from WordPress.org and installed manually...

 In Gutenberg, add a Block and search for "SimpleTOC" or just "TOC".
 Safe your content before you use it.

+## Screenshots ##
+1. SimpleTOC Block in Gutenberg
+2. SimpleTOC in the post